 There’s an unprecedented sense of honor that comes with looking up at your mother, grinning from ear to ear, and saying with your whole chest that she’s “the best mom you could ever ask for.”
 I’m lucky enough to have done and experienced this countless times in my life, all thanks to the name that my mother has made for herself through pickleball and beyond.

-Maria Regina Posadas is “Mom” to me, but also “Superwoman,” the hardest worker I know, and the only one who can make me laugh until my stomach hurts.
-And on the pickleball court, she’s a total star who gives it her all in every match and doesn’t hesitate to lend her teammates a helping hand.
+Maria Regina Posadas is and always will be “Mom” to me, but also “Superwoman,” the hardest worker I know, and the only one who can make me laugh until my stomach hurts.
+And on the pickleball court, she’s a total star at 55 who gives it her all in every match and doesn’t hesitate to lend her teammates a helping hand.

 Photo: Lemuel Seijo, Maria Regina Posadas

-It’s only been two and a half years since Regina picked up a paddle and dinked and volleyed her way to pickleball stardom.
+It’s only been two years and eight months since Regina picked up a paddle and dinked and volleyed her way to pickleball stardom.
 Regardless, she has gained prominence in the sport through numerous feats and challenges that’ve fulfilled her every step of the way.
+She also takes pride in her pickleball achievements as a person with disability (PWD), rising above every hurdle and proving that there are no limits to reaching your lifelong dreams, regardless of your circumstances.

 Now, with a wide variety of accomplishments under her belt, I couldn’t be prouder of watching her shine.
 I’ll never get tired of letting the world know how grateful I am to have grown up with her by my side—more so, to witness her thrive doing what she loves.

 This Mother’s Day, we’re celebrating every go-getting mom like Regina, who isn’t afraid to break boundaries in their fields and passions.
-Here’s how her pickleball journey has inspired athletes and fans of the sport across all generations:
+My quick chat with her has opened the floor to the diverse aspects of her pickleball journey, as well as how she has inspired athletes and fans of the sport across all generations:

 Regina with sisters Jenny (left) and Joanne (center) at the All-Ateneo Pickleball tournament, the first time the three of them podiumed in a tournament.
 Photo: Gary Nepomuceno